Western Athletic Conference football: Former members

-The WAC has 27 former football-playing members.
+The WAC has 29 former football-playing members.

 Current members

 The WAC resumed play in the 2021 fall season with 9 members.
 Before the reinstatement of football was officially announced, media reports indicated that the WAC might add two more schools to join the conference for football.
 On the same day that WAC confirmed the return of football, full conference member UTRGV announced that it would start an FCS football program no later than 2024.
 By the end of January 2021, three more schools were brought into WAC football for the 2021 fall season only.
 All are incoming members of the ASUN Conference, which plans to start an FCS football league in 2022.
 The WAC–ASUN Challenge consists of the seven teams that are eligible for the FCS playoffs.
 Utah Tech and Tarleton are included in alliance scheduling, but because of their ongoing transitions from NCAA Division II to Division I are ineligible for the playoffs until the 2024 season.
 Games against these schools do not count in alliance standings, although games against full WAC members count in the separate WAC league table.
-Jacksonville State and Sam Houston State will leave the WAC for the 2023 season as they begin transitioning to the FBS level as members of Conference USA.
+Jacksonville State and Sam Houston State left the WAC for the 2023 season as they began transitioning to the FBS level as members of Conference USA.
+In 2023, the ASUN–WAC Challenge became the United Athletic Conference and became a full FCS conference.
+Stephen F. Austin and UT Rio Grande Valley left the WAC for the Southland Conference before the 2024 season, prior to UTRGV having their first ever season of college football.